Deepwalker/backslant/README.md

 other template - import it.
 If you want template in some dir, import it!
 Like ```from . import other_template```.
 Use absolute or relative imports.

-So, with this principles in mind, you can try this proof of concept thing, due it is not complete:
+So, with this principles in mind, you can try backslant:

     import backslant
+    # you need create __init__.py in templates folder to make this work

-    sys.meta_path.insert(0, backslant.PymlFinder('./templates', hook='mypkg.templates'))
+    sys.meta_path.insert(0, backslant.BackslantFinder())

     from mypkg.templates.home import index

     for chunk in index.render(title='The Real Thing'):
         print(chunk)

+Or, if you want send rendered html to browser:

+    from backslant import to_string
+    to_string(index.render(title='The Real Thing'))

 And templates/home/index.bs: